gouline/dbt-metabase/README.rst

 * ``type/GrossMargin``
 * ``type/Birthdate``

-If you notice new ones, please submit a PR to update this readme and ``macros/tests.sql``.
+If you notice new ones, please submit a PR to update this readme.

 Visibility Types
 ----------------